When I saw my first siphon brewer, I was in awe.

-I must have spent three or four days in a rabbit hole of how it works, why it works, who made it, and why we still use it today.
+I must have spent three or four days researching this brewing method, from how it works to why we still use it today.

-If you’re like me and have a lot of questions about coffee siphon brewers, let’s see if we can’t get them answered and get you started down the path to siphon coffee bliss.
+So, if you’re like me and have a lot of questions about siphon brewers, let’s discover the answers below about this unique coffee brewing method!

 What Is Siphon Coffee?

-When you look at a siphon coffee brewer you’re looking at a piece of history.
-This is one of the oldest ways we still use today to brew coffee, and the design has remained pretty much untouched from an 1840s patent.
+When you look at a siphon coffee brewer, you’re looking at a piece of history.
+This is one of the oldest methods of brewing coffee that we use today, and the design has remained pretty untouched from its original 1840s patent.

-You still have two “glass balloons,” as they’re named in the patent, one holds the water and will come into contact with a heat source, and the other has the coffee grounds.
+On this brewer, you have two “glass balloons,” as they’re named in the patent – one holds the water and comes in contact with a heat source, while the other contains the coffee grounds.

-After that, you need some way to create a seal and a filter, and the rest is science, literally.
+After filling those compartments, you simply need a way to create a seal and a filter, and the rest is basic science.

 So how did this coffee maker come to be and why does it look like something that belongs in a lab and not on your kitchen counter?

-Well, it kind of belongs in a lab because that’s where it was created.
+Well, that’s because it was created in a lab.
 The first-ever account of the siphon brewer goes back to a peer-reviewed scientific journal from the 1800s.

-A German physics professor, by the name of Johann Gottlieb Christian Nörrenberg, was looking for a way to teach the principles of an Aeolipile, the ancient steam-powered machine with a hollow sphere that would turn with steam provided from a cauldron below to his class.
+German physics professor Johann Gottlieb Christian Nörrenberg was looking for a way to teach the principles of an Aeolipile, the ancient steam-powered machine with a hollow sphere that would turn with steam provided from a cauldron below to his class.

 The simple design and the coffee became such a hit that his students and friends began making their own brewers at home.

-From there, it wasn’t until the 1840s that we see the first commercially successful version, from a French woman named Marie Fanny Amelne Massot.
-This design featured two glass “balloons” chambers, with the top holding the coffee ground, the bottom which held the water, a rubber seal in the middle to create the vacuum, and a butane burner to heat the bottom chamber.
+From there, it wasn’t until the 1840s that we saw the first commercially successful version, from a French woman named Marie Fanny Amelne Massot.

 How Does It Work?